-With a PHD in Aeronautics and Astronautics from the University of Southampton in the UK and an Executive MBA from Helsinki School of Economics, Steve is a UK Chartered Engineer and has specialised in metro, light rail, heavy rail and roads projects.
+With a PhD in Aeronautics and Astronautics from the University of Southampton in the UK and an Executive MBA from Helsinki School of Economics, Steve is a UK Chartered Engineer and has specialised in metro, light rail, heavy rail and roads projects.

-I am fortunate to have had the opportunity to work on a number of significant urban rail projects in Europe and Asia Pacific.
+I am fortunate to have had the opportunity to work on a number of significant urban rail projects in Europe and in Asia Pacific.

 Singapore pioneered fully underground, automated and driverless mass rail transit systems with the North East MRT line more than 10 years ago.

 There are currently very few such driverless mass rail transit systems in the world.
 I was involved in the development of the Singapore North East MRT line, in particular on its safety certification to enable operation readiness of the whole line.

 It was challenging and exciting work, as there were no comparable systems for reference.
 I also enjoyed the collaborative efforts of the team which was comprised of some very smart people.